DIR-FCD™ Model Master Classes

 Online via Zoom

-The following criteria must be met in order to acquire a certificate at the end of this class.
+The following criteria must be met in order to acquire a general certificate of attendance at the end of this class.

 These criteria are monitored throughout the course:

 - Use technology as required by instructor

 To make our training available to as broad a group as possible regardless of geography or time zones, Profectum uses video streaming and video conferencing as our standard technology tools.
 The course relies on you watching webcasts on your own and joining class discussions using video conferencing.
 You will need a relatively modern PC/MAC and modern broadband internet access.
 While Wi-fi can work if your home/office has excellent connectivity, a wired internet connection to your PC/MAC is highly recommended.